|What's on Barcelona August?|

 What's the weather like at Christmas in Barcelona?
 What should you wear in Barcelona in December.
-Bring a sweater, scarf and winter jacket because it can be cold, especially in the evenings.
-Generally we would describe the Barcelona December weather at chilly but crisp and clear.
-Perfect for Christmas actually.
-Barcelona can get a sprinkling of snow once or twice in the winter, as you can see on these photos of snow in Barcelona, but it does not happen very often and the chances of snow in Barcelona at Christmas are very slim.
-For snow near Barcelona head to the ski resorts near Barcelona which open in early December.
+It's chilly at night and can be warm during day.
+Bring a sweater, scarf and winter jacket for the evenings.
+Generally we would describe the Barcelona December weather at chilly, but crisp and clear.
+Perfect for Christmas and Xmas shopping.
+Barcelona can get a sprinkling of snow once or twice in the winter, as you can see on these photos of snow in Barcelona, but it does not happen very often and the chances of snow in the city of Barcelona at Christmas are very slim.
+For snow near Barcelona head to the ski resorts near Barcelona which all opened in late November.
 The weather in Barcelona at Christmas can be warm and pleasant during the day and then get chilly in the evening.
 Generally the mid-day temperatures in December are around 14 to 16 degrees celsius and drop to between 5 and 15 degrees celcius in the evening.
 Weather forecast Barcelona

 Christmas shopping Barcelona

 Barcelona is one of the top European cities for Christmas shopping and to kick off the Christmas shopping one of Barcelona's most fashionable shopping street Passeig de Gracia organises the annual Barcelona Shopping Night with activities and opening times until midnight.
 In 2104 the Barcelona Shopping Night is on 4th December with a Hollywood theme.
 Barcelona has extra Christmas shopping days in December.
 Shops can choose to be open on public holidays and Sundays in December.
 Most shops in the city centre will be open on these extra shopping days in December: